codex-team/editor.js/README.md

 ## Load Tools

-Each Block at the Editor.js represented by [Tools](docs/tools.md).
-There are simple external scripts with own logic.
+Each Block at the Editor.js is represented by [Tools](docs/tools.md).
+There are simple external scripts with their own logic.
 Probably you want to use several Block Tools that should be connected.

 For example check out our [Header](https://github.com/editor-js/header) Tool that represents heading blocks.